 If you’re looking for the absolute simplest way to cover your EAA bases, then using a high-quality EAA supplement is a no-brainer.

 Cue Kion Aminos, one of the cleanest, most effective EAA formulations available.
-It’s completely 100% vegan, contains all nine EAAs, and is a complete protein.
+It’s 100% vegan AND contains all nine EAAs.

 "I love using these aminos before a fasted state cardio and workouts.
 I also use them on recovery days and when I'm consuming plant proteins and want the full balance of essential aminos." -Scott A. (verified buyer)

-Kion Aminos are also easy to absorb and available for use in the muscle in less than 30 minutes.
-They're perfect for vegan and vegetarian athletes looking to build serious muscle and stay energized for workouts.
+Kion Aminos are perfect for vegan and vegetarian athletes looking to build serious muscle and stay energized for workouts.

 As you can see, there are plenty of options for getting more plant-based proteins in your diet: